Université de Kaiserslautern

 Keywords: Particle impact; Restitution coefficient; Discrete Element Method; Surface topography

 Université de Liège

-Vandewalle, N. (2018), From jamming to fast compaction dynamics in granular binary mixtures
+Salvatore Pillitteri, Geoffroy Lumay, Eric Opsomer & Nicolas Vandewalle (2019), From jamming to fast compaction dynamics in granular binary mixtures in Scientific Reports (9)

 Université de Lorraine